 Female guinea pigs (sows) produce a less natural smell than their male counterparts (boars).
 Guinea pigs do not smell themselves but often leave scent markings in their cages like other animals.

 Boars are more territorial so often scent marks more places especially after you’ve cleaned the cage.
 Sows do not feel the need to constantly mark their cages.

 A great tip is to add a piece of fleece to your guinea pigs cage and wait for it to scent on.
 Refrain from cleaning it and add it back into the cage after cleaning.
 The boars will know their scent is already present in the cage and refrain from marking the cage again!

 If your guinea pig is smelly even though you know they and their cage are clean it could be a sign of an illness.
 Ensure you watch for any changes in your guinea pigs urine or droppings.
 Smelly droppings that are slightly wet or watery, could be a sign of a stomach illness.

-Please do seek advice from your vet if you have smelly guinea pigs and their seems no logical reason why.
+Please do seek advice from your vet if you have smelly guinea pigs and there seems no logical reason why.
 It could save their life.

 No, guinea pigs do not smell

 Guinea pigs are wonderful pets that make great friends and are so much fun for all the family.
 Did you know that a guinea pig uses its sense of smell to recognise its owners and cage mates?
 They have a great sense of smell and use it to communicate and interact with us and other guinea pigs.